codebloded/GSoC-Final-Report-/GSoC'2022_Final_Report.md

 ## My Work in Project

-My work in the project is to add features to allow teachers to give assignments to students.
+My work in the project is to add features which allow teachers to give assignments to students.
 Assignments are handled by a teacher from the sugarizer-server dashboard.

 My project is divided into two phases:
 1. [Sugarizer-server](https://github.com/llaske/sugarizer-server)